Nodaway Township, Nodaway County, Missouri

 Township in Nodaway County, Missouri, U.S.

 Nodaway Township is a township in Nodaway County, Missouri, United States.
 At the 2020 census, its population was 871.
 It contains 46 sections of land and is bounded on the west by the Nodaway River.
 The town of Burlington Junction is located west of center in the township and Wilcox lies in its southeast.

+History

 Nodaway Township was erected on March 29, 1871, from parts of Green Township and Atchison Township and named after the Nodaway River.
-Later a 6 square mile area was taken off the east and added to Union Township.
+Later, a 6 sqmi area was taken off the east and added to Union Township.

+Settlements

 Roseberry was a small hamlet located one mile east of Burlington Junction but is now defunct.

+Transportation

+The following highways travel through the township: